 Developing a good mobile app marketing strategy requires a deep understanding of what it is and how the process works.
 So let’s break it down into parts for better insight.
 The way people use mobile apps can be described as a sequence of stages, also known as funnel stages in marketing terms.
 As far as mobile app marketing is concerned, here are its three key funnel stages.

-- Retention—as the name suggests, this is the stage where you try to retain your users’ engagement levels with your app, turning it to a regular destination for them.
+As the name suggests, this is the stage where you try to retain your users’ engagement levels with your app, turning it to a regular destination for them.

 Now that we have broken down the process of mobile app marketing, it is time to discuss some strategy—where to start from, what to do and how to approach the marketing campaign.
 As is the case with all forms of marketing, you need to develop a thorough mobile app marketing plan if you want your app to succeed.
 This means planning for how you are going to promote it from its inception all the way to its official launch.